 Taxi and private hire vehicle registration

-Private Hire Vehicles must not be more than three-years-old at the time of issue of a licence and will not be licensed after the vehicle becomes ten-years-old.
+Private Hire Vehicles must not be more than five-years-old at the time of issue of a licence and will not be licensed after the vehicle becomes 12-years-old.

 Download a list of approved wheelchair accessible vehicles